coleifer/peewee/docs/peewee/quickstart.rst

 ================= =================================

-When starting a project with peewee, it's typically best to begin with your data model, by defining one or more :py:class:`Model` classes:
+When starting a project with peewee, it's typically best to begin with your data model, by defining one or more :class:`Model` classes:

 .. code-block:: python
    :emphasize-lines: 5